PMYAP To Launch PMs Hunarmand Jawan Program - UrduPoint

 PMYAP To Launch PM's Hunarmand Jawan Program

-Prime Minister Youth Affairs Programme (PMYAP) has planned to launch "PM's Hunarmanmd Jawan Programme" to empower youth in high technologie
+Prime Minister Youth Affairs Programme (PMYAP) has planned to launch "PM's Hunarmanmd Jawan Programme" to empower youth in high technologies

-According to an official, under the programme youth will be trained in conventional trade as well as in high skilled emerging technologies.
+According to an official, under the said programme training will be given in conventional trade as well as in high skilled emerging technologies to the unskilled youth of the country.

 He said 150,000 students will be given training in market driven skills including digital/computing skills every year.